SkepticMystic/breadcrumbs/README.md

 > [!TIP]
 > The output format matches the required format for the [List Note](#list-notes) edge source.
 So you can paste this list into a note, and then use it as a List Note.

+### Jump to First Neighbour

+These commands let you quickly jump around your Breadcrumgs graph.
+For each of the 5 directions, and each individual field in your hierarchies, there is a command to jump to the first neighbour in that direction/field.

 ### Freeze Breadcrumbs to File

 This command takes all the _implied_ edges leaving the current note, and makes them explicit by writing them to the file in the format you choose (either as [frontmatter links](#frontmatter-links), or [Dataview links](#dataview-links)).